 A more productive workforce allows firms to produce more output using the same amount of labor.
 Or, the company produces the same amount of output but more quickly.
 Thus, high productivity lowers operating costs.
 Because of their low costs, firms earn higher profits even when setting the selling price at the industry average.

-In the aggregate, productivity boosts economic growth in the short and short term.
-Long-run output (potential GDP) depends not only on the quantity of labor supply but also on its quality.
+In the aggregate, productivity boosts economic growth in the short term.
+Long-run output (potential GDP) depends not only on the quantity but also on the quality of the labor supply.
 If it is more productive, the economy can produce more goods and services.

 In the short term, increases in productivity push up supply.
 Higher supply pushes prices down and makes goods and services more affordable to society.